jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 >the last few blocks of a blockchain are subject to rearrangement

-if one waits until a few blocks more have been appended to the blockchain, then the _rest_ of the blockchain is _not_ subject to rearrangement in any real-world sense.
-Hence, if we look back six blocks in the chain, the blockchain's answers to questions like "did Joe make that payment of $50k for my Maserati" are not subject to revision.
-The argument is that there is some parameter &#937;

-&#955;

-Let's make the assumption crystal-clear:
+there is some number of blocks &#937; such that, if we discard those last &#937;, then the _rest_ of the chain is unchanging and consistent.
+From this, arises a recipe for "knowing if you got paid":
+1. look for your transaction in the blockchain
+2. wait until &#937; blocks have appeared "above" your tran (in the parlance, your transaction has been "buried" by &#937; blocks)
+3. look again for your transaction; if it still appears in that block, you can trust that you got paid.
+Since Bitcoin generates blocks more-or-less every ten minutes, this corresponds directly to a waiting period.

+So let's make this crystal-clear.
+The arguent is:

-    If we can put an upper bound on how long we need to wait, for the block in which our tran is found, to stabilize,
+    If we can put an upper bound on how long we need to wait, for the block in which our tran is found to stabilize, then effectively Bitcoin (with that wait) is a consistent system.

 This is false for one simple reason: